Cross-Modal Distillation for RGB-Depth Person Re-Identification: Related Work

-In contrast to the above works on cross-modal re-identification, we propose to employ the cross-modal distillation idea by means of a deep transfer learning technique.
-The idea of the method is inspired by the recent work on supervision transfer of Gupta et al.~\cite{gupta2016}.
+In contrast to the approaches described above for cross-modal re-identification, we propose to employ the cross-modal distillation idea by means of a deep transfer learning technique.
+The idea of the method is inspired by the work on supervision transfer of Gupta et al.~\cite{gupta2016}.
 However, supervision transfer~\cite{gupta2016} and our approach aim at different problems with different focuses of method design: supervision transfer solves the problem of limited data availability for object detection problems with a transfer scheme from RGB to depth.
 Our method is using the distillation paradigm to transfer knowledge from one modality to a second modality to solve the re-identification task across the two modalities.
 Therefore, contrary to Gupta et al. \cite{gupta2016}, the task has to be solved across modalities in the same feature space and is not considered a pre-training procedure as in \cite{gupta2016}.
-In Gupta et al. the direction of transfer is defined as from RGB to depth.
-In contrast, in this work the ideal direction of transfer is one of the research questions which is answered.
+Additionally, in Gupta et al. the direction of transfer is defined as from RGB to depth.
+In contrast, in this work the ideal direction of transfer is investigated in detail and a transfer from depth to RGB is shown to be superior for the application.